ZacharyBohn/state-view-pattern/README.md

 - Provide widgets to simply state management, and encourage the use of clean state management.

+## Copy from

+The only file that needs to be copied / used from this repo is lib/state_view.dart

 ## StateView

 This will represent a page or a widget that holds a fair amount of complexity.